drscotthawley/signaltrain/README.md

-    +--- audio.py       Utilities related to audio production, effects, & more +--- utils.py       Grab bag of other utilities docs/                   Not much here at the moment experiments/    Where I do various runs and report on them
+    +--- audio.py       Utilities related to audio production, effects, & more +--- utils.py       Grab bag of other utilities docs/                   Not much here at the moment experiments/    Where I do various runs and report on them.
+Look here! :-)
 ```

 ### TODO: